oracle/zfssa-csi-driver/INSTALLATION.md

 statefulset.apps/snapshot-controller created
 ```

-The details of them can be viewed using kubectl get <resource-type> command.
-Note that the command
+The details of them can be viewed using kubectl get <resource-type> command:
-above deploys a snapshot-controler in the default namespace by default.
-The command
-`kubectl get all` should present something similar to this:

 ```text
 NAME                        READY   STATUS    RESTARTS   AGE